Beriyack/beriyack-seo/readme.txt

 1. The simple and clear settings page of the plugin.

 == Changelog ==

+= 1.1.2 =
+* Feature: Added a "Settings" link on the plugins page for easier access.

 = 1.1.0 =
 * Improvement: The description generation logic is now more robust and covers all cases (empty pages, archives without descriptions, etc.).